Craving Chinese food?

 And it's no surprise.
 For the past three consecutive years, MingHin has received a Michelin Bib Gourmand Award, which honor the city's best affordable eats each year.

 Traditionally, dim sum features bite-sized portions of Chinese dishes served in steamer baskets or on small plates.
 Here, dim sum options include baby cuttlefish, baked barbecue pork and deep-fried shrimp rolls.
 MingHin's dinner menu adds a variety of grilled meat, seafood and vegetable plates, fried rice or noodle dishes, hot pot casseroles and more.
-Check out the expansive menu here.
+Check out the expansive dine-in and takeout menu here.

 2. Sun Wah Bar-B-Que